Hawaiian Food: 22 Dishes You Have to Try!

 Dole Pineapple Plantation in Hawaii

-Anywhere you go, you’ll see dishes inspired by pineapple.
+Anywhere you go in Hawaii, you’ll see dishes inspired by pineapple.
 We visited the Dole Pineapple Plantation and their gift store had pretty much everything you could think of in a pineapple flavor!
 They had pineapple cookies, jams, syrups, and more.
 We also liked drinking smoothies from fresh pineapples!

 Macadamia Nuts

 One of Hawaii’s main agricultural exports is the macadamia nut!
 The Mauna Loa Macadamia Nut Visitor Center is located on the Big Island.
-It recently was renovated and re-opened in August 2022.
+It recently was renovated and recently re-opened.
 If you find yourself on the Big Island, definitely check it out!
-I visited back in 2007 and I really enjoyed learning about macadamia nuts.
+I visited the Mauna Loa Macadamia Nut Visitor Center back in 2007 and I really enjoyed learning about macadamia nuts.
 You can order the macadamia nuts directly from their website.
 Whether you get them plain, covered in chocolate, or roasted with Maui onions, they’re sure to be a hit!

 Fresh Coconut